-Zero waste living appears achievable in other aspects of life except for skincare.
+Zero-waste living appears achievable in other aspects of life except for skincare.
 How can you generate zero waste with the single-use plastic packaging these skincare products come in?
 It may seem challenging for us to produce minimal waste.
-However, read on, and we’ll share with you tips on how to achieve zero waste skincare and look fantastic.
+However, read on, and we’ll share with you tips on how to achieve zero-waste skincare and look fantastic.

 Zero waste skincare is all about generating low-to-no waste from all aspects of your skincare routine.
-As you progress your zero waste journey, your choice of products you use on your skin, their packaging, your skincare practice, and your shopping habits all come into play.
+As you progress your zero waste journey, the choice of products you use on your skin, their packaging, your skincare practice, and your shopping habits all come into play.
 You’ll be caring for your skin while saving the planet at the same time.

 You don’t have to throw all your products away to get started.
 In fact, that would only cause more waste.
 Therefore, these tips will allow you to identify the minor changes you can take one step at a time.

 This tip saves you from the unending cycle of buying products you do not need.
 Your skin is as unique as you are and will broadly fall into dry, oily, or combination skin.
 For glowing skin, we may try various products without considering our skin types.

 Taking the time to understand your skin type will allow you to be clear about what you need, and you’ll be saving the planet by cutting down on those not-quite-right products you may have otherwise purchased.